 Moving Around a Form

 As on Windows, tab will move you around a webpage, letting you quickly tab from form field to form field.
 However, you must enable the setting first, which is why many people think it cannot be done.
-Simply go to Safari, press command-comma to open the preferences, go to the Advanced tab, and check the "Press Tab to highlight each item on a webpage" checkbox.
-Command-w closes the preferences, and you are ready to tab.
+Simply go to Safari, press command-comma to open the settings, go to the Advanced tab, and check the "Press Tab to highlight each item on a webpage" checkbox.
+Command-w closes the settings, and you are ready to tab.

 Not all webpages are accessible.
 Often, you will move to an edit field or checkbox, and VoiceOver will simply report the element, without telling you what it is for.
 This is because the web author did not properly label it.
 If you are a Jaws user, you may find that Voiceover offers no labels on pages where Jaws offers them.
 This is because Jaws is using the text around the form element to guess at the prompt, whereas VoiceOver (and even some other Windows screen readers) is not going to take a guess, but will instead only speak a prompt if one is explicitly provided.
 If an element lacks a prompt, simply vo-left or vo-right, or use plain arrow key navigation, to find out what is around it.

 On Windows, Jaws and NVDA both have a special mode that lets you enter text.
 When in this mode, keys pressed go right to the webpage instead of being interpreted as navigational commands.
 VoiceOver works exactly opposite: normally, keys go right to the page, so to type text you need only find a text field, and begin typing.
 If Quick Nav is enabled, though, your typing will be interpreted as commands, similar to Windows screen readers when text entry mode is off.
-It takes getting used to, but once you shed the habit of pressing enter each time you focus on an edit field, it beomes very convenient to enter text.
+It takes getting used to, but once you shed the habit of pressing enter each time you focus on an edit field, it becomes very convenient to enter text.
 Plus, even with Quick Nav off, you can still move by heading, link, and a few other elements, and you can navigate with the arrows to see the text around an input field without needing to switch modes at all.
 Remember, too, that if you tab to a form field, Quick Nav is automatically disabled for you.

 They go by many names: select/selection lists, drop down lists, combo boxes, and more; VoiceOver calls them popup buttons.
 They are those lists of items you can choose from, such as picking your country and state.
 On the Mac, they are very easy to use: find one, and press vo-space, down arrow, or space (with Quick Nav on, you can also use the up and down arrows together).
 Once opened, use the arrow keys or the usual typing navigation available in any list or menu on the Mac to find the item you want.
 Press enter, space, vo-space, or up-down (Quick Nav only) to choose that item, and the list closes with the item now selected.